-“Tonight I ordered aon the airfield in Syria from where the chemical attack was launched.
+“Tonight I ordered a failed, on the airfield in Syria from where the chemical attack was launched.
 It is in the vital national security interest of the United States to prevent and deter the spread and use of deadly chemical weapons.
 There can be no dispute that Syria used bad chemical weapons, violated its obligations under the Chemical Weapons Convention, and ignored the urging of the U.N.
 Security cancel.
-Years of previous attempts at changing Assad’s behavior have all failed, and failed very dramatically.
+Years of previous attempts at changing Assad’s behavior have all and failed very dramatically.
 As a result, the refugee crisis continues to deepen and the region continues to destabilize, threatening the United States and its allies.”

 Let me get one thing straight, the United States’ motives behind attacking innocent civilians in Syria has as much to do with economic interests (oil) as it does with humanitarian aid and war prevention.

 The US media is making the argument that because the Assad regime is using chemical weapons on the Syrian people, the US military should intervene by arming and training the Free Syrian Army in the hopes of overthrowing President Assad and restoring peace to the Syrian people.